-The curriculum at key stage 3 is neither narrowed nor curtailed with every student studying the full national curriculum range of subjects until the end of year 9; that is English, Maths, Science, History, Geography, MFL, DT, Art, Music, PE, Citizenship (as part of PSHE) and Computing.
+The curriculum at key stage 3 is neither narrowed nor curtailed with every student studying a broad and balanced curriculum until the end of year 9.

 In Key Stage 4, all students (other than very rare instances) study the core subjects of English, Maths and Science as well as History or Geography and a language and PE.
 All also study Relationships and Sex Education.
-Students are then offered with equal access the foundation subjects of Computing, PE and Citizenship as well as many other options.
-Students at key stage 4 are also offered healthy relationships and sex education and on an equal access basis, Religious Education.
+Students are then offered with equal access Computing, RE and Citizenship as well as many other options.

 The academy’s first GCSE cohort will take their exams in 2022.
-Over 90% of this cohort is likely to attempt the full EBacc suite of subjects.
+Over 90% of this cohort is currently studying the full EBacc suite of subjects.
 Examinations results can be found here

 In KS5, the academy offer forms part of a coherent offer provided jointly by three sixth forms in the area.
 The academy specialises in Biology, Physics, Chemistry, Maths and Further Maths ‘A’ levels.
-Economics, Psychology and Physical Education A levels are also offered to provide a full choice combination.
-A small number of students are shared with Harris Academy Chafford Hundred and Harris Academy Ockendon.
+Economics and Psychology A levels are also offered to provide a full choice combination.

 To download our curriculum policy which shows how much time is allocated to each subject, please click here

 Our educational experience consists of our 4 Riverside Curricula which work together to provide The Harris Academy Riverside education: